DataScienceAndEngineering/deep-learning-final-project-project-sidewalk/docs/Report.md

 ## Sidewalk Segmentation
 Our first goal was to produce a network capable of automatically constructing semantic segmentations of sidewalk areas.
 We utilized a simple U-Net architecture containing four down-convolution and four up-convolution blocks for a total of 12 convolutional layers.
 We compared this task directly to a baseline model, Random Forest.

 This task was the simplest of our goals, and producing semantic segmentation is relatively straightforward, given we are utilizing the correct architecture.
 The U-net was trained for 100 epochs, with an early stop scheduled for when the model fails to improve throughout 15 epochs.
 At that point, the best-performing model on the validation data was preserved and analyzed for performance.
-Due to this being a precursor for object segmentation, whereas trained convolutional filters may be of use, we decided not to expose this model to the test dataset.
-The model was trained utilizing 1-dice as the loss function.
+In our trained model (displayed training curve below), the model ended early preserving epoch 66 as the best performing model.
+Due to this being a precursor for object segmentation, whereas trained convolutional filters may be utilized in later models, we decided not to expose this model to the test dataset.
+The model was trained utilizing a dice score purposed for trainining reduction as the loss function.
+$$loss = 1-dice$$

 ![](../models/UNet/single_class/Training_curves.png)